MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Developer Mode
 ^^^^^^^^^^^^^^

-The kernel provides specialized features for application developers to facilitate development and debugging.

-**Extended Firmware for Developers**: The kernel includes a developer mode that provides extended functionality for application developers, including:
+The kernel should provide a developer mode that provides extended functionality for application developers, including:

-- Local deployment capabilities for rapid testing and iteration.
+- Local deployment capabilities for rapid testing and iteration,
-- Advanced debug traces for detailed system monitoring.
+- Advanced debug traces for detailed system monitoring,
 - Kernel CLI (Command Line Interface) for direct system interaction and configuration.

 This developer mode enables faster development cycles and more effective debugging while maintaining